hemantksingh/messup-learn/Security/Transport Layer Security.md

                http://cps.letsencrypt.org
 ```

-The [OID can be used programmatically](https://unmitigatedrisk.com/?p=203) to do make trust decisions about a certificate or to differentiate the user interface in an application based on what type of certificate is being used.
+The [OID can be used programmatically](https://unmitigatedrisk.com/?p=203) to make trust decisions about a certificate or to differentiate the user interface in an application based on what type of certificate is being used.